stamen/swfr/README.md

 Activities represent discrete units of computation (or behavior).
 Given an input, they produce an output.

-There are two ways you can handle activites inside an activity worker.
+There are two ways you can handle activities inside an activity worker.
 One way is to pass in a function and manually handle the activities, as is shown in the `examples/activities.js` example worker.

 The second way is to write all of your activies in a folder, and then pass that directory into the activity worker.
-The activity worker will then pull an activity to execute from SWF, match it up to the activity in the provided activites folder, and execute that code.
+The activity worker will then pull an activity to execute from SWF, match it up to the activity in the provided activities folder, and execute that code.

 For instance, and activity worker script would look like this: